MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Prompts.md

 # .ExternalHelp System.Management.Automation.dll-help.xml
 ```

-Like all functions, the `Prompt` function is stored in the Function: drive.
-To
+Like all functions, the `Prompt` function is stored in the `Function:` drive.
-display the script that creates the current `Prompt` function, type:
+To display the script that creates the current `Prompt` function, type:

 ```powershell
 (Get-Item function:prompt).ScriptBlock
 ```

-### THE DEFAULT PROMPT
+### The default prompt

 The default prompt appears only when the `Prompt` function generates an error
 or does not return an object.